 For more information about the council and its work, please visit lmspc.ca.

 FASD Caregiver Support Group and Teen Group

 Needs assessments have shown that 78% of caregivers of children with FASD did not have someone to turn to in times of stress.
 Peer support can reduce the emotional burden for caregivers, improve coping, and preventing the escalation of distress.
 A healthy caregiver is a protective factor for children, particularly those with disabilities such as FASD.
 For many years, NavOn contributed to enhancing FASD supports in our community by facilitating a caregiver support group and a parent-peer mentoring program, both provided at no cost to families.
 With many options for caregiver support emerging in the last few years, NavOn has shifted focus to meet our mandate of addressing service gaps.
 We are excited to begin offering teen programming (with a parent component).

 Clinical Training and Supervision

 NavOn has practicum placement opportunities and a paid psychology residency for advanced students with an interest in forensic clinical work.
 NavOn is partnered with LFCC and the Mary J Wright Child and Youth Development Centre at Western University to ensure breath and depth in the student experience and for access to a broad range of educational seminars by local experts.
-This program also benefits the community by enabling the provision high-quality and affordable psychological consultation, assessment, and treatment services supervised by a licensed psychologist on a sliding fee scale.
+This program also benefits the community by enabling the provision high-quality and affordable psychological consultation, assessment, and therapy services supervised by a licensed psychologist on a sliding fee scale.
 For more information about student placements, please contact us.
-For more information about our psychology residency, please see our brochure.
+For more information about our psychology residency, please download our brochure.